Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: AsyncReasoning

 \subsection{Mode Switching}

 Another important challenge of asynchronous thinking is deciding when to synchronize.
-Depending on the task at hand, the thinking stream may encounter a sub-task that needs longer ``thinking time'' to complete.
-If this is the case, the agent should briefly pause\footnote{For voice assistants, it may be better to communicate ``Hmm, let me think about it...'', but we don't do that in our evaluations.} writing the response and wait for the chain of thought to progress.
-AsyncReasoning lets the LLM itself determine synchronization points.
+Depending on the task at hand, the thinking stream may encounter a subtask that needs more ``thinking time'' to complete.
+If this is the case, the agent should briefly pause writing the response\footnote{For voice assistants, it may be better to communicate ``Hmm, let me think about it...'', but we do not do that.} and wait for the chain of thought to progress.
+AsyncReasoning lets the model itself control synchronization.